pyfsi/coconut/README.md

 Installation:

 -   Choose or create a directory to install CoCoNuT.
+-   Move to this directory.
 -   Execute the following git command to clone the repository.

 ```bash
 git clone git@github.com:pyfsi/coconut.git
 ```
+-   Move to the `coconut` directory.
 -   Run `run_coconut_tests.sh` to see if the installation works.

 ```bash